Tshuapa

 Tshuapa is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Tshuapa, Équateur, Mongala, Nord-Ubangi, and Sud-Ubangi provinces are the result of the dismemberment of the former Équateur province.
 Tshuapa was formed from the Tshuapa District whose town of Boende was elevated to capital city of the new province.

+Administration

+Tshuapa is divided in to six territories and one independently administered city.